coleHafner/solid-book/detail/ansible/playbooks/README.md

 # Creating an Ansible playbook

 You can create an Ansible playbook with a set of roles.
-You can run roles based on the hosts.
-You will probably end up running similar - though slightly different - roles for your different hosts (local, staging, production).
+You will usually run roles based on the host groups.
+You will probably end up running similar - though slightly different - roles for your different host groups (local, staging, production).

 You can quickly setup an Ansible playbook with a corresponding Vagrantfile using the `ansible-ubuntu` npm.
 To use the npm, install it, then run it in the directory